egglessness/egglessness.github.io/_posts/abusing-facebook-prefetching/2018-12-14-abusing-facebook-prefetching.md

 - iOS version
 - Carrier operator (FBCR)
 - Device locale
-- IP address (and so very coarse location information if the target isn't using proxies/VPNs)
+- IP address (so very coarse location information if the target isn't using proxies/VPNs)

-Obviously, this works also outside the local network: I just set up a simple IP logger service (like [Grabify](https://grabify.link/)) to generate a URL that can stealthy log request headers and redirect the user to wanted location.
+Obviously, this works also outside the local network: a simple IP logger service (like [Grabify](https://grabify.link/)) was enough to generate a URL that can stealthy log request headers and redirect the user wherever I want.
 The result?
-I was able to collect the same aforementioned data with no effort.
+I was able to collect the same data with no effort.

 ### Affected users
 At the time of the discovery, only iOS users having the build `192.0.0.61.85` installed were affected.

-I tried to repeat the same steps using an Android device, but it seemed that this was gonna work only on iOS.
+I tried to repeat the same steps using an Android device, but without success (prefetching appears to be disabled at all).

-### Unaware attackers
+### Unaware users, unaware attackers
-When it comes to describe a security/privacy vulnerability, it's always obvious to say that users are unaware; however, since link prefetching is a feature enabled by default, potentially every person that shared rich links was an unaware attacker, having the possibility to spy on users behaviour, using his own profile, a group or a page as attack vector.
+When it comes to describe a security/privacy vulnerability, it's always obvious to say that users are unaware of it.
+In this peculiar scenario, however, attackers were unaware too (at least most of them).
+This is due to the fact that link prefetching was a feature enabled by default, hence potentially every person that shared rich links had the possibility to spy on users behaviour, using a profile, a group or a page as attack vector.
-Moreover by using this trick and leveraging on privacy controls to shared posts, making them visible to a specific person, it was possible to strictly target an individual.
+Moreover, by using this trick and leveraging on privacy controls to shared posts, making them visible to a specific person, it was possible to strictly target an individual.

 One can argue: "IP addresses and user agents are not such a big deal!
 Every time a user browses a website, he leaves the same kind of tracks behind his back".
 The fact is that, in this particular situation, **people were not aware of this behaviour**, because: